Welcome to our Minnesota TA Collaborative!

 The Federal Funds Implementation Team (FFIT) is situated within the Minnesota Department of Management and Budget (MMB) and is monitoring changes in the federal landscape that impact funding in our state.
 Register for bi-weekly updates offered by FFIT.

 The disruptions tracker contains information on temporarily disrupted and permanently cancelled federal grants at Minnesota state agencies.
 The disruptions and cancellations are funds that flow through state government entities and do not reflect the totality of disrupted funds across Minnesota.
 The 3 tracking documents are updated every weekday and are intended for informational use.
-As of May 15, 2025, FFIT's state tracker reports:
+As of June 17, 2025, FFIT's state tracker reports:

 Expected Terminations of 781 Environmental Justice Grants - Guidance on What You Can Do